Excel VBA to Loop Through Named Range (6 Suitable Examples)

 Next cell

-Now, the code will initiate a For Each loop and it will iterate through each cell in the named range, the “cell” variable is set to the next cell in the range.
+We initiate a For Each loop which iterates through each cell in the named range, setting the “cell” variable to the next cell in the range.

 The Offset function with this particular set of arguments moves the current cell by one column to the right.